glouppe/info8006-introduction-to-ai/lecture7.md

 What if the environment is **unknown**?
 - Learning provides an automated way to modify the agent's internal decision mechanisms to improve its own performance.
 - It exposes the agent to reality rather than trying to hardcode reality into the agent's program.

+More generally, learning is useful for any task where it is difficult to write a program that performs the task but easy to obtain examples of desired behavior.

 ---